Infinite root stacks and quasi-coherent sheaves on logarithmic schemes

 is an isomorphism. \end{lemma}

-\begin{proof} Since formation of $\cA_{\cR}$ commutes with base change on $X$, the pushforward $\pi_{*}$ also commutes with base change, the statements are local in the étale topology, and every \df structure is obtained étale-locally by base change from a scheme of finite type over $\ZZ$, we may assume that $X$ is noetherian.
+\begin{proof} {Since $X$ is quasi-compact, there is a finite étale covering $X_{i} \arr X$ such that for all $i$, the stack $\cR_{X_{i}}$ is the pullback of the canonical \irs on $X_{P_{i}}$ for some fine saturated monoid $P_{i}$.
+Since the covering is finite, the formation of $\cA_{\cR}$ commutes with base change on $X$, and the pushforward $\pi_{*}$ also commutes with base change, we may assume that $X = X_{P_{i}}$.
+In particular, we may assume that $X$ is affine and noetherian.}

 Each $L_{n}$ is invertible on $\cR$ and $\pi_{*}\cO_{\cR} = \cO_{X}$, so we see that the annihilator of $\pi_{*}L_{n}$ is trivial.
 Since each $\pi_{*}L_{n}$ is coherent, by Lemma~\refall{prop:coherent-pushforward}{2}, to prove the statement it is enough to check that $s_{n}$ generates all the fibers of $\pi_{*}L_{n}$.
 Again because $\pi_{*}$ commutes with base change, and by Nakayama's lemma, we can reduce to the case $X = \spec k$, where $k$ is a field.

 We can also assume that $k$ is algebraically closed.
-Then $\cR = \infroot{P/k}$ for a certain sharp \fs monoid $P$.
-The result follows from Lemma~\ref{lem:dim-1}. \end{proof}
+Then $\cR = \infroot{P/k}$ for a certain sharp \fs monoid $P$. {Since $s_{n} \neq 0$ for sufficiently divisible $n$, by definition of infinite root,} the result follows from Lemma~\ref{lem:dim-1}. \end{proof}